RemySzpuuk/RemySz/README.md

 ### Currently working on:

 - RemySzpuk.com; my own personal website,
-- WNCforums; a remake of an old forum website a friend made in PHP,
+- Forums; a remake of an old forum website a friend made in PHP,
-- Stanley; advanced discord bot...
+- Wilson; advanced discord bot...